 When someone must get their written terms

-As of 6 April 2020, an employer must give written terms (a 'written statement of employment particulars') explaining pay, working hours and other rights and responsibilities, to both employees and workers:
+An employer must give written terms (a 'written statement of employment particulars') explaining pay, working hours and other rights and responsibilities, to both employees and workers:

 Written terms must be provided:

 - no matter how long the person's employed